Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Asymptotic Theory

 Therefore, it is not always true that sampling more from a subsample of low population proportion leads to a better result.
 The improvement happens when the design share $q_1$ lies between the population share $p_{1}$ and the value $(1-p_1) J_{1}/((1-p_1)J_{1}+p_1J_{0})$.
-Note that the latter hinges on the ``noise'' $J_{d}$ as well.
-Moreover, $p_{1}$ coincides with $(1-p_1) J_{1}/((1-p_1)J_{1}+p_1J_{0})$ if and only if $p_1=\sqrt{J_1}/(\sqrt{J_1}+\sqrt{J_0})$.
-Therefore, except for the special case in which the population share $p_{1}$ coincides with the optimal design share given by Corollary \ref{corr:opt_q}, treatment-based sampling is able to improve upon random sampling so long as the design share $q_1$ satisfies (\ref{range2}).
+Treatment-based sampling is able to improve upon random sampling so long as the design share $q_1$ satisfies (\ref{range2}).

-Using the JTPA data in the empirical application below, we apply (\ref{range2}) and provide the estimated range of $q_1$'s that improves the semiparametric efficiency bound of $\tau_{ate}$.
-(See Table \ref{table:jtpa_range_q} in Section \ref{sec:emp}.)
-It turns out that the range decreases substantially as we move $p_1$ from 0.05 to 0.5.
-This means that when the population share is very small, there is a great deal of room for improvement in the efficiency bound through a choice of a treatment-based sampling design.

 In practice, the accuracy of the treatment effect estimate is not the only consideration one makes in designing the sampling process in the program evaluation.
-The actual implementation of the sampling design needs to take various other factors such as the budget constraints and costs of sampling.
 Nevertheless, the optimal sampling design share can be a useful guidance as a benchmark design probability.
-One can get a rough estimate of this design share from a two-step sampling process, where the first step sample is used to construct the estimates of $\sigma_d^2(x)$, $p_d^2(x)$ etc. or from the previous studies on a similar sample.\footnote{See \cite{Hahn/Hirano/Karlan:11:JBES} for a use of a two-step sampling process.} Secondly, one may check whether how far the sampling design share $q_{d,w}$ used in the study is from the optimal sampling design, by comparing $q_{d,w}$ and an estimate of $q_{d,w}^{ate}$ in Corollary \ref{corr:opt_q}.